 Last year’s Her used AI to explore what love might look like in humanity’s weird and mysterious future with technology.
 Ex Machina does the same but with less complexity, less tact.
 Written and directed by Alex Garland (28 Days Later), Ex Machina gives us a beautiful robot girl and all the creepy sci-fi elements we need — including an alarming conspiracy theory behind search engines and cell phones — but fails to deliver an emotional punch.

 It was filmed at the Juvet Landscape Hotel in Norway and starts nicely.
 Mild-mannered programmer Caleb (Dohnall Gleeson) wins a contest and is invited to a mountain retreat with the CEO of his company.
 The CEO is ruggedly handsome tech genius Nathan (Oscar Isaac).
 He reveals his big secret: He has created an AI.
 We meet Ava (Alicia Vikander).

-Ex Machina builds tension subtly.
-We know something is very wrong, either with sleazy Nathan or his silent servant girl, or with Ava herself (itself?)
+Ex Machina builds tension quietly with menacing stillness.
+We know something is wrong, either with sleazy Nathan or his silent servant girl or with Ava herself (itself?).
 We just can’t place our finger on it.

-The brilliance of the film’s structure is that it doesn’t matter if Caleb falls in love with a robot girl.
+The film is a mind game, not on its characters, but on us.
+Because it doesn’t matter if Caleb trusts Ava.
 What matters is whether or not we do.